No1Mo/Class-Project-/README.md

 "# Class-Project-"
 <h1>My Coding Journey</h1>
-<p> In the beginning, it was all so new,
+<pre> In the beginning, it was all so new,
 The languages, the syntax, the things to do.
 Staring at a screen, feeling quite lost,
 Wondering if the rewards would be worth the cost.

-<br>Frustration mounted, mistakes were made,
+<<br>Frustration mounted, mistakes were made,
 Debugging errors, progress often delayed.
 But with each challenge, a lesson learned,
 Slowly, the passion within me burned.